wolfgarbe/LinSpell/README.md

 # LinSpell
 Fast Spelling correction & Approximate string search

 The LinSpell spelling correction algorithm does not require edit candidate generation or specialized data structures like BK-tree or Norvig's algorithm.
-In most cases LinSpell ist faster and requires less memory compared to BK-tree or Norvig's algorithm.
+In most cases LinSpell is faster and requires less memory compared to BK-tree or Norvig's algorithm.
 LinSpell is language and character set independent.

 <br>